Transhumance festival in the southern Vercors

 Program

-Distance: 7 km, positive altitude difference: 300 meters, negative altitude difference: 500 meters.
+Distance: 7.2km, positive altitude difference: 300 meters, negative altitude difference: 220 meters.

 Overnight bivouac in Menée.

-We head for the village of Nonnières, following the Sareymond river for a while, before starting the real climb to the high plateau.
-At the Moutière meadow, we join the party for a country-style meal....
+Head for the village of Nonnières, following the Sareymond river before starting the "real" climb to the high plateau.
+At the Moutière meadow, we join the party for a picnic lunch.
 After a siesta, we set off again for the Combeau valley, bypassing the Serre de Beaupuy via the Col de la Lauzette.
-We reach the magnificent place where our donkeys spend the summer in summer pasture.
-Here, the wide-open spaces of the Vercors high plateaus open up, where shepherds and their flocks of sheep spend the summer months.
+We reach this magnificent spot where our donkeys spend the summer in summer pasture.
+Here, the wide-open spaces of the Vercors Hauts-Plateaux open up, where shepherds and their flocks of sheep spend the summer months.

 The price includes